 Watch: Coronavirus Task Force Briefs Amid Historic Job Loss

-The White House's pandemic task force scheduled a press conference for Thursday afternoon following another vertiginous unemployment report that underscored the economic implications of the disaster.
+The White House's pandemic task force convened a press conference on Thursday afternoon following another vertiginous unemployment report that underscored the economic implications of the disaster.

 More than 4 million more people filed for unemployment, according to statistics released by the Labor Department, bringing the approximate total of Americans out of work to around 26 million.